 About the Project

 The Lullaby Project, initiated by Carnegie Hall, brings pregnant women and new mothers together with professional musicians to write original lullabies for their babies.
 The project is completed in three sessions: reflection and brainstorming, songwriting, and recording.
-It provides innovative prenatal support to families in difficult circumstances, supporting maternal health and child development and strengthening the bond between parent and child.
+The project intends to support families in difficult circumstances, nurturing maternal health and child development, and strengthening the bond between parent and child.

-Palaver has now completed three Lullaby Projects in a partnership with Boston Medical Center, Vital Villages, Rosie’s Place, and our songwriting producer and engineer Matthew Brady.
+Palaver has completed Lullaby Projects in partnership with Boston Medical Center, Vital Villages, and Rosie’s Place working with songwriting producer and engineer Matthew Brady.
 In June 2017, project participant Caitlin Gillespie performed her lullaby, “Harper Rose,” at Carnegie Hall, alongside two members of Palaver.

 about the project